tdotv/PythonSnake/README.md

 # PythonSnake

-##Weather.py
+## Weather.py

-!It requires pyowm and your api key
+!!!It requires pyowm and your api key